partials-music/kononotronics/README.md

 # verse two

-I, I found myself in a building damming the many rivers that the roof leaked descending the many rivers that the roof leaked drowning in many rivers that the roof leaked descending the many rivers where the roof leaks
+I, I found myself in a building and damming the many rivers that the roof leaked descending the many rivers that the roof leaked drowning in many rivers that the roof leaked descending the many rivers where the roof leaks